savonet/book/streaming.md

 is thus "late".
 In such a situation, it will try to produce audio faster than realtime in order to "catch up" the delay.

 How can we cope with this kind of situations?
-As explained above, buffers are a solution to handle temporary disturbances in production of streams for sources.
-You can explicitly add some in you script by using the `buffer`
-operator: for instance, in the above script, we would add before the output, the line
+Again, buffers are a solution to handle temporary disturbances in production of streams for sources.
+You can explicitly add some in you script by using the `buffer` operator: for instance, in the above script, we would add before the output, the line

 ```liquidsoap
 s = buffer(s)